wp-plugins/flyzoo/readme.txt

 * Single Sign On: login and chat using existing WordPress accounts

-* Performance: cloud-based (hosted) chat built on the latest technologies to ensure a fast chat message delivery without overloading your server
+* Performance: cloud-based, hosted chat built to ensure a fast chat message delivery without overloading your server

 * Multiple Operators/Moderators: live support requests are automatically routed to the first available operator